eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

         representation of text), and these days it is an entire network is pre-trained.
       * Sebastian Ruder [wrote a great article](https://thegradient.pub/nlp-imagenet/) that delves more into this topic.

+1. There are (generally speaking) three flavors of Transformer models.
+   1. Autoregressive models
+   1. Autoencoding models
+   1. Sequence-to-sequence models
+   - Hugging Face does an excellent job of summarizing the differences between these three flavors of models in [their _Summary of the Models_](https://huggingface.co/transformers/summary.html), which I've reproduced
+     here:

+   > Autoregressive models are pretrained on the classic language modeling task: guess
+   > the next token having read all the previous ones.
+They correspond to the decoder of
+   > the original transformer model, and a mask is used on top of the full sentence so
+   > that the attention heads can only see what was before in the next, and not what’s
+   > after.
+Although those models can be fine-tuned and achieve great results on many
+   > tasks, the most natural application is text generation.
+A typical example of such
+   > models is GPT.
+   >
+   > Autoencoding models are pretrained by corrupting the input tokens in some way and
+   > trying to reconstruct the original sentence.
+They correspond to the encoder of the
+   > original transformer model in the sense that they get access to the full inputs
+   > without any mask.
+Those models usually build a bidirectional representation of the
+   > whole sentence.
+They can be fine-tuned and achieve great results on many tasks such
+   > as text generation, but their most natural application is sentence classification
+   > or token classification.
+A typical example of such models is BERT.
+   >
+   > [...]
+   >
+   > Sequence-to-sequence models use both the encoder and the decoder of the original
+   > transformer, either for translation tasks or by transforming other tasks to
+   > sequence-to-sequence problems.
+They can be fine-tuned to many tasks but their most
+   > natural applications are translation, summarization and question answering.
+The
+   > original transformer model is an example of such a model (only for translation), T5
+   > is an example that can be fine-tuned on other tasks.

 1. Different NLP models learn different kinds of embeddings, and it's worth understanding the differences between these various learnt representations.